 Add a column

 To compute the distance of each puma record to the state boundary, you first need to add the column to the attribute table.
 The distance between the points and the boundary of Minnesota will be written to this column.
 Figure 1 and 2 show you how to add the column using the

 You can also add a column using the attribute table manager.
 See the note for a short explanation how to do this .

 v.distance function, which you can find in the

 Vector menu > Nearest feature (v.distance).
 In the From tab (see below) fill in the name of the layer with the features you want to calculate the distance from 1.
-You can leave the default settings for Feature type 2, select the minimum distance to nearest feature and category of the nearest feature3, and select the column to which the distances should be written 4.
+You can leave the default settings for Feature type 2, select the minimum distance to nearest feature 3, and select the column to which the distances should be written 4.
 Note that you can upload multiple values at once.
 If you do, make sure to provide the respective column names to which these values need to be uploaded.

 In the ‘To’ tab (see below), you fill in the name of the feature layer to which you want to calculate the distances To 5.
 For the other fields, keep the default values.

 The last step is to identify the distance between the nearest sighting of the mountain lion and the Minnesota border.
 Open the attribute table again.
 Next, right click on the name of the column with the distances, and select the Statistics option in the context menu.
 The result will tell you that the nearest GBIF record for the mountain lion is 255 km away from Minnesota.

 According to the Minnesota Department of Natural Resources, there have been more than 30 confirmed sightings in Minnesota in the last 30 years (map), most likely from transient animals from the Western Dakotas (MDNR, n.d.).
 Clearly, these records have not found their way to the GBIF database yet, as the nearest GBIF record is from 255 km away.